How Peter Frampton Found His Way Again After ‘Comes Alive’

 “I think that if it had just become a gold album, got to No. 19 in the charts or something, it would have been so inspiring that I would have been able to continue to build my career, as opposed to going to the moon,” he says.
 “And what goes up has to come down.”

 For several years, Frampton meandered from project to project, struggling to find his stride.
-His next album, I’m in You, which featured appearances from Starr and Mick Jagger, was a chapter that Frampton described as being “one of the worst periods of my life.”
+His next album, I’m in You, which featured appearances from Stevie Wonder and Mick Jagger, was a chapter that Frampton described as being “one of the worst periods of my life.”
 The album did well enough commercially, but Frampton was largely unhappy with the rushed songwriting and the cover art, a “ridiculous” image of him dressed in satin with his shirt buttons undone.

 The next few years were particularly unkind to Frampton - his participation in the 1978 Sgt.
 Pepper's Lonely Hearts Club Band movie with the Bee Gees was a flop, and he suffered a near-fatal car accident in the Bahamas just months before the film's premiere.
 In 1980, the plane carrying all of his tour equipment - including the Phenix, his beloved black Gibson Les Paul - crashed and killed three people.
 (The Phenix was recovered and returned to Frampton in 2011.
 The instrument is used on Frampton Forgets the Words.)